Environment

 Download the EIS

-The complete EIS is available for download on the EIS tab of this web page, along with supporting technical reports and information.
+The revised EIS is available for download on the EIS tab of this web page, along with supporting technical reports and information.

 The EIS Executive Summary (PDF 12MB) provides a high-level overview of the project, the project impact assessment process, and the key findings of the EIS.